- HAIR LOSS

 Some people want to keep this ordeal private, especially so that others' views of them do not change.
 They then decide to hide their naked head under a wig.
 To help patients cope with this harmful side effect both on their morale and general condition, these wigs may be covered by social security.

-Under no circumstances should hair loss treatments be used while chemo is in progress as this could worsen hair loss.
+Under no circumstances should hair loss treatment be used while chemo is in progress as this could worsen hair loss.
 It is therefore necessary to wait two to three months after stopping the treatment before starting an anti-hair loss treatment.

 Indeed, once the treatment is finished, hair growth can resume and it is always a great joy for the patients to see their scalps become progressively covered with hair again.
-But the texture or color of this new hair can sometimes be disconcerting.
+But the texture or colour of this new hair can sometimes be disconcerting.